Mount Isa Murders: History of the area

 The Mount Isa area has a history of murders and unsolved crimes.
 Historically, the Mount Isa area was a region of economic and social instability.
 In the 1930s, entrepreneurs seeking economic gain from mining and farming land in the area caused significant social change.
 The introduction of a class structure disrupted the social balance of the area.
 These social structures were a fundamental influence on the type of crimes that were committed.
 During the Depression and World War II, itinerant workers entered the Mount Isa area in large numbers, increasing crime rates significantly.
 Thefts and violent crime greatly increased.
 It was a time of social, political and economic pressure.
 There were tensions between social groups, mining and farming industries, and classes.
 This pressure is no longer so prevalent, but crime rates have remained high.

-From 2012 to 2018, crime rates in North-West Queensland increased from 7,310 offences to 9,842.
+From 2012 to 2018, crime rates in North-West Queensland increased from 7,310 offences to 9,842 per annum.
 Violent crime rates in far North Queensland are more than double the Queensland average.
 In the Mount Isa area specifically, crime rates are quadruple the state average.
 This could be explained by the relatively low socioeconomic status and the high unemployment rates of the Mount Isa area.

 The Spear Creek Killings

 Karen Edwards (23) and her partner, Tim Thomson (31), and his friend Gordon Twaddle (21) were on a motorcycle expedition through central Australia.
 Edwards was a trainee medical psychologist from Dandenong, whereas Thomson was a teacher and Twaddle a pastry cook.
 Both men were New Zealanders who had been in Australia for less than two years.

-The trio were travelling from Alice Springs towards Cairns and then Melbourne.
+The trio was travelling from Alice Springs towards Cairns and then Melbourne.
 Edwards and Thomson rode on a red and gold 1977 BMW 100S with a homemade sidecar which carried their gear and 9-month-old Doberman.
 Twaddle rode a blue 1977 Suzuki GS750 with a racing cowling.

-The distinctive group were last seen on October 5, 1978, in the Moondurra Caravan Park in Mount Isa.
+The distinctive group were last seen on 5 October 1978, in the Moondarra Caravan Park in Mount Isa.
 Witnesses had earlier seen the group accompanied by a third motorcyclist, and later by an unidentified bearded man in a 4WD (a brown-and-white Toyota Land Cruiser) on their last day.

 Killings

-Edwards was found shot dead 12 km north of Mount Isa near Spear Creek on the morning of October 24, 1978.
+Edwards was found shot dead 12 km north of Mount Isa near Spear Creek on the morning of 24 October 1978.
 The body was discovered by a local resident, Stan Harris, while with his wife exercising their greyhounds.
 He found her body sprawled against a tree.
 The following morning, police found the bodies of Thomson and Twaddle, nearby and similarly positioned.